windowsloth/delaunay/explanation.md

 }
 ```

-This also takes care of the rare event where the three points are coolinear, in which case we would want to return ``` a ``` and ``` b.opposite ```.
+This also takes care of the rare event where the three points are collinear, in which case we would want to return ``` a ``` and ``` b.opposite ```.
 This concept of making sure we return the correct edges in the correct orientation comes up a few times in this algorithm; we always want to make sure we're keeping track of the orientation of the edges we're working with because that affects how we use the edge references to navigate through the triangulation.
 Since the algorithm is recursive, we wind up doing a lot of these steps many times, and we need to make sure the references we are using will always be correct.

 For example, now that we've figured out what to do with one two/three point groups, we can start to set up the process of merging them together.
 If we have two groups of points next to each other, we need to find the *inside edges,* or the sides of the shapes that are facing one another.
 We're also going to find the outside edges, since those will come back into play later, when we come back to ``` leftedge ``` and ``` rightedge ```.